ELEVATE-Project/mentoring-bpp-service/README.md

 </a>

 </br>
 The Mentoring building block enables effective mentoring interactions between mentors and mentees.
-The capability aims to create a transparent eco-system to learn, connect, solve, and share within communities.MentorED is an open source mentoring application that facilitates peer learning and professional development by creating a community of mentors and mentees.
+The capability aims to create a transparent ecosystem to learn, connect, solve, and share within communities.
+MentorED is an open-source mentoring application that facilitates peer learning and professional development by creating a community of mentors and mentees.

 </div>